-When a subsite location is changed, and all the Base Radios are re-used from the previous location and were previously calibrated, there is no need to re-calibrate the subsite.
-But the subsite location needs to be updated in the UNC Wizard.
+When a subsite location changes, and all Base Radios are calibrated and re-used from the previous location, there is no need to re-calibrate the subsite.
+The subsite location needs to be updated in the UNC Wizard.

 Addition of a Subsite